Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 We’ve all come to know Chromebooks as mini-laptops whose only main function is to browse the Internet, with no fancy features in-between.
 The Lenovo Yoga Chromebook C630 however seeks to do away with this narrative, as it packs features that push its price tag slightly above the $700 mark.
 It boasts of a 15.6-inch display that has a Full HD resolution, and can easily be switched into tablet mode thanks to its 360-degree Flip-and-Fold design.
 Under the hood, it packs an Intel Core i5-8250U processor, alongside an Intel UHD Graphics 620 card for video processing.
 While obviously running the Chrome OS, the Lenovo Yoga Chromebook is a premium choice for anyone that’s looking for the best chromebook for the money, and with a Core i5 processor, it even trumps a lot of the options we have on our best chromebook list.q

 If you’ve ever bought a laptop before, then you know that its battery life is one of the deciding factors that you have to seriously consider.
 On that front, the Yoga Chromebook C630 holds up pretty well as it stays on for up to 10-hours on a single charge.
 Part of the reason behind this is that Chrome happens to be a very light operating system compared to the likes of Windows, so it doesn’t drain the battery too much over time.
+While not as long-lasting, some other Lenovo models also have good battery life as you can see in our Lenovo Yoga C630 Chromebook Review.
 The Yoga C630 also touts an impressive 4K resolution, multi touchscreen which is not easy to find with other chromebooks (ahem the Google PixelBook), and a 128 HD hard disk size which is more than enough for most people’s storage needs.

 Laptops running Google Chrome tend to be quicker and even simpler to use compared to more traditional laptops, and that is why models such as the Lenovo Yoga Chromebook C630 and the HP Chromebook X2 continue to surge in popularity year-on-year.
 The convenience that this laptop offers is far more suited to users who spend a majority of their time on the Internet, and being far more pocket-friendly than most ultrabooks, they do present a very worthwhile alternative.
 In this case, if you’re still a bit pressed for cash, perhaps the C630 that comes with a Intel Core i3 processor may be slightly more tenable, though the Core i3 processor may mean scaling down on the level of multitasking that would otherwise be possible with the Core i5.